-Vaccination against rabies is the only way to cure.
-In some cases, if the dog is alive and well after 10 days, the vaccination is stopped.
+Rabies vaccination is the only cure.
+In some cases, if after 10 days the dog is alive and well, then the person’s vaccination is stopped.

-For a healthy, up to a dog bite, a human vaccine is 100% salvage.
-But there are a number of reasons why it may not work:
+For a healthy person, before a dog bite, a human vaccine is 100% salvation.
+But there are a number of reasons when it may not work:

 - congenital weakness of the immune system;

 - long-term treatment with glucocorticoids and immunosuppressants;

 - alcohol intake.